Health system: Financial resources

 Most countries' systems feature a mix of all five models.
 One study based on data from the OECD concluded that all types of health care finance "are compatible with" an efficient health system.
 The study also found no relationship between financing and cost control.
+Another study examining single payer and multi payer systems in OECD countries found that single payer systems have significantly less hospital beds per 100,000 people than in multi payer systems.

 The term health insurance is generally used to describe a form of insurance that pays for medical expenses.
 It is sometimes used more broadly to include insurance covering disability or long-term nursing or custodial care needs.
 It may be provided through a social insurance program, or from private insurance companies.
 It may be obtained on a group basis (e.g., by a firm to cover its employees) or purchased by individual consumers.
 In each case premiums or taxes protect the insured from high or unexpected health care expenses.

-By estimating the overall cost of health care expenses, a routine finance structure (such as a monthly premium or annual tax) can be developed, ensuring that money is available to pay for the health care benefits specified in the insurance agreement.
-The benefit is typically administered by a government agency, a non-profit health fund or a commercial corporation.
+Through the calculation of the comprehensive cost of healthcare expenditures, it becomes feasible to construct a standard financial framework, which may involve mechanisms like monthly premiums or annual taxes.
+This ensures the availability of funds to cover the healthcare benefits delineated in the insurance agreement.
+Typically, the administration of these benefits is overseen by a government agency, a nonprofit health fund, or a commercial corporation.

-Many commercial health insurers control their costs by restricting the benefits provided, by such means as deductibles, co-payments, coinsurance, policy exclusions, and total coverage limits.
+Many commercial health insurers control their costs by restricting the benefits provided, by such means as deductibles, copayments, co-insurance, policy exclusions, and total coverage limits.
 They will also severely restrict or refuse coverage of pre-existing conditions.
 Many government systems also have co-payment arrangements but express exclusions are rare or limited because of political pressure.
 The larger insurance systems may also negotiate fees with providers.